 After a failed pass deflection by Marcus Cooper led to a tie game, Wright and Nova hooked up for 46 yards and Kyle Federico followed suit with the game-winning 22-yard field goal.

 The final nail came when South Florida tried to respond in the final three minutes.
 Running back Jawan Jamison, who played every snap on offense with Savon Huggins injured, electrified the crowd with a spin move for a 42-yard touchdown run on his 37th carry of the game.

-Jamison finished the game with a school record 41 carries for 151 yards.
+Jamison finished the game by matching a school record with 41 carries for 151 yards.
 It was his fourth straight 100-yard game dating back to last season.

 “[Jamison] was just electric,” Nova said.
 “He came up big for us and made every play we needed.
 He kind of stole the show.”

 Flood was vocal about his wide receivers failures leading up to the game and they answered his call.
 Led by Wright’s eight catches for 125 yards, the receivers a series of spectacular catches.